LabeliaLabs/distributed-learning-contributivity/mplc/docs/documentation.md

 - "WR_SMC"
 ```

-The methods are detailed below :
+The methods are detailed below:

 - [done, short name "Independent scores"] **Performance scores** of models trained independently on each partner